 injectRoutingKey :

 Note: traficManager.injectroutingKey won’t work with HTTPS traffic.
-If you are running your workload under HTTPS, Please go through https://www.signadot.com/docs/tutorials/testing/e2e-with-cypress#injecting-routing-context this URL.
+If you are running your workload under HTTPS, Please go to this URL https://www.signadot.com/docs/tutorials/testing/e2e-with-cypress#injecting-routing-context.
 It will demonstrate how to inject routing keys to your HTTP request.

 After execution, K6 outputs metrics such as: